Skip to content

 creator_rule = self._rules.get(creator_id, Rule())

-# Pre-flight invitee inbound-access check.
-The dispatch path
+# Pre-flight invitee inbound-access check + creator concurrency

-# pre-check, an invite to a recipient who blocks the creator
+# pre-check, an invite to a blocking recipient would be

-# would be dropped on the floor and the creator would hang on
+# dropped and the creator would hang on the ack waiter.

 for p_id in participants: